Smart Patients Get Smart Care™

 Results:

-• These newly updated results include data from 120 patients with a median follow-up of 4 years.
+• These newly updated results include data from 120 patients with a median follow-up time of 4 years.

 • The best response rate (meaning that a patient reached uMRD at any point in the study) was 72%.